andrasq/node-qtimeout/Readme.md

 ---

-### new QTimeout( function )
+### new QTimeout( callback )

-Create a timeout object that will invoke the function.
+Create a timeout object that will invoke the callback.
 The timout is referenced but not active (the trigger timer is not running).

 ### start( ms )

-Arrange for the timeout to trigger and call its function after `ms` milliseconds.
+Arrange for the timeout to trigger and call its callback after `ms` milliseconds.
 Starting an already active timeout will cause its timer to be reset for ms milliseconds from now; it will not trigger at the old timeout time.

 ### stop( )

 De-activate the timer by stopping the timer.
-This cancels its trigger, so the callback function will not be called.
+This cancels its trigger, so the callback will not be called.
 Stopping an inactive timeout has no effect.

 ### unref( )

-By default, a timeout object prevents the program from exiting.  `Unref` removes this restriction for the object.
+By default, nodejs will not exit while a timeout is active.  `Unref` removes this restriction from the timeout object so the timeout can be activated (started) without blocking program exit.
 Unref-ing an unref-d timeout has no effect.

 ### ref( )

-Undo an `unref`, make the program wait for the timeout object to be unref-d before exiting.
+Undo an `unref`, make the program wait for this object's timeout to trigger before exiting.
+The program can exit once the timeout triggers or the timeout object is `unref`-d.
 Ref-ing a ref-d timeout has no effect.

 ### running